 - Exposure to other dogs (such as going to the park or daycare)?

 - Unsupervised access to your yard?

 - Leashed on walks?

 - Eaten any foreign objects, e.g., a Christmas ornament?

 - Changes in dog food?

-If your veterinarian suspects enteritis, they will want to identify the underlying cause.
-In order to do this, they may recommend a combination of the following tests:
+If your veterinarian suspects enteritis, he will want to identify the underlying cause.
+In order to do this, he may recommend a combination of the following tests:

 - Chemistry tests to evaluate kidney, liver, and pancreatic function as well as sugar levels